daniel-karunya/Karunya-Map/README.md

 # Karunya-Map
-A project undertaken by Daniel Gsaiah Paul, Roshan John Renny Samuel and Ruben John
+A project undertaken by Daniel,Isaiah Paul, Roshan John Renny Samuel and Ruben John